 Understanding how equipment and machinery dealerships are valued may help you understand how to grow the value of your business and maximize your return when it comes time to sell.
 The purpose of this whitepaper is to provide an informative overview regarding the valuation of agricultural equipment and machinery dealerships.

-There are many reasons why a truck dealership can be worth more or less than a standard rule of thumb might imply, and many reasons why a particular business interest in a truck dealership can be worth more or less than the pro rata value implied by that rule of thumb.
-This article provides useful information as to how truck dealers are valued and what impact that might have on their owners.
+There are many reasons why a trucking company can be worth more or less than a standard rule of thumb might imply, and many reasons why a particular business interest in a trucking company can be worth more or less than the pro rata value implied by that rule of thumb.
+This whitepaper provides useful information as to how trucking companies are valued and what impact that might have on their owners.

 A lack of knowledge regarding the value of your practice could be very costly.
 Opportunities for successful liquidity events may be missed or estate planning could be incorrectly implemented based on misunderstandings about value.
 In addition, understanding how veterinary practices are valued may help you understand how to grow the value of your practice and maximize your return when it comes time to sell.
 The purpose of this whitepaper is to provide an informative overview regarding the valuation of a veterinary practice.